-Refried bean tostadas (also called chalupas in Texas) are one of my top two favorite Mexican foods.
-My Mom used to make homemade bean chalupas frequently and I have continued this tradition in my own family.
+Mexican Refried bean tostadas (also called chalupas in Texas) are one of my favorite Mexican foods.
+My Mom used to make homemade bean chalupas frequently, and I have continued this tradition in my own family.
 My recipe for these homemade, delicious, and healthy bean tostadas is a healthier version of the classic Mexican tostada and finds its way on our dinner menu at least twice a month.
 Healthy bean tostadas are easy to make and comes with the ability to include your family’s particular preferences for the toppings.
-If your family is anything like mine, don’t be surprised if they ask for these healthy bean tostadas on a weekly basis.
+If your family is anything like mine, don’t be surprised if they ask for these healthy bean tostadas every week.

-This healthy recipe includes using gluten and corn free tortillas, organic refried beans, organic and fresh veggies such as organic tomatoes, shredded lettuce, jalapeno peppers, and olives as well as organic sour cream and organic goat cheese (optional) make a very easy and flavorful dinner for all seasons!
+This healthy recipe includes using organic corn tortillas, organic refried beans, organic and fresh veggies such as organic tomatoes, shredded lettuce, jalapeno peppers, and olives, as well as organic sour cream and organic goat cheese (optional) to make an effortless and flavorful dinner for all seasons!

 The following ingredients are powerhouses when it comes to healthy eating.

-Homegrown organic tomatoes from your garden or local farmers’ market are an excellent source of vitamin C, vitamin A, and vitamin K. They are also a very good source of molybdenum, potassium, manganese, dietary fiber, chromium, and vitamin B1.
-In addition, tomatoes are a good source of vitamin B6, folate, copper, niacin, vitamin B2, magnesium, iron, pantothenic acid, phosphorous, vitamin E and even protein.
+Homegrown organic tomatoes from your garden or local farmers’ market are an excellent source of vitamin C, vitamin A, and vitamin K. They are also an excellent source of molybdenum, potassium, manganese, dietary fiber, chromium, and vitamin B1.
+In addition, tomatoes are a good source of vitamin B6, folate, copper, niacin, vitamin B2, magnesium, iron, pantothenic acid, phosphorous, vitamin E, and even protein.

-According to Healthline, some of the health benefits of onions include antioxidants and compounds that fight inflammation, decreased triglycerides and reduced cholesterol levels — all of which may lower heart disease risk.
+According to Healthline, some of the health benefits of onions include antioxidants and compounds that fight inflammation, decreased triglycerides, and reduced cholesterol levels — all of which may lower heart disease risk.
 Their potent anti-inflammatory properties may also help reduce high blood pressure and protect against blood clots.
-Onions are also a good source of potassium, a mineral in which many people don’t get enough of.
+Onions are also a good source of potassium, a mineral of which many people don’t get enough of.

 Best Healthy Bean Tostadas Recipe